The prospect of writing a school leaver CV can feel daunting. Where do you begin with no experience, or at least very little?

 December 2021 - Present

-- Collaborate with other crew members and followed safety guidelines.
+- Collaborating with other crew members to follow safety guidelines.

-- Responsible for looking after my nieces and nephew after school.
+- Responsible for taking care of multiple after school.

-If you did not receive the necessary qualifications to attend University, or you are just not interested in going, you are not alone.
-According to statistics, 73% of school leavers favour the prospect of securing a job more than they are about going to University
+If you did not receive the qualifications to attend university, or you're not interested in going, you're not alone.
+Following the pandemic, a poll revealed that more than one fifth of school leavers planned to pursue a job rather than higher education.

 School leaver CV skills example: leading the way